-Reno History Gallery – The Biggest Little City in the World is the latest version of the Nevada Historical Society’ Janice Pine Reno History Gallery.
-All of the interpretation and collections—artifacts, photographs and print ephemera—come from the Nevada Historical Society.
-Reno History Gallery utilizes the Historical Society’s collections to tell five themes about how Reno became the Biggest Little City in the World.
+Reno History Gallery – The Biggest Little City in the World is the latest version of the Nevada Historical Society’s Janice Pine Reno History Gallery.
+All of the interpretation and collections—artifacts, photographs, and print ephemera—come from the Nevada Historical Society.
+The Reno History Gallery utilizes the Historical Society’s collections to highlight five themes about how Reno became the Biggest Little City in the World.

 Tough Little Town on the Truckee

 When the first white men passed through this area in the 1840s, the land along the Truckee River was inhabited by Washoe and Paiute peoples.
 In the late 1840s and 1850s, thousands of travelers on their way to the California gold fields would linger a few days in the Truckee Meadows to allow their animals to feed on the native grasses before crossing the Sierra Nevada.
 The meadows, fed by the river, offered an oasis, but to travelers the river was also an obstacle.

 Reno Noir: 20th Century Sin City

 A mining boom that commenced in southwestern Nevada in 1900 gave the state an economic shot in the arm.
 Reno benefited from the new boom, both economically and through the arrival of George Wingfield, a millionaire who had made his fortune in Goldfield.
 From Reno, the powerful Wingfield ran and expanded his empire, which included such diversified endeavors as mining, banking, ranching, hotels, and politics.
 The coming of the twentieth century also began to change the spirit of the town, which then had a population of about 4,000.
 In 1903, Reno became an incorporated city (after an earlier unsuccessful attempt in 1897).